 It is required by OSHA to have formal training before operating a forklift.
 However, you should not assume that once the training requirement is fulfilled that anyone can automatically maneuver any forklift.
 As forklifts change in size and technology, be sure you are keeping your crew knowledgeable and comfortable with the evolving equipment.

 Tips to Prevent Tipping

 Understanding the stability triangle will help prevent your forklifts from tipping over.
-Lift trucks are built on a 3-point suspension system that create the stability triangle.
-The front axle, rear axle, and the center of the rear axle all make up the support points that create this triangle.
+Lift trucks are built on a 3-point suspension system that creates the stability triangle.
+The front axle, rear axle, and center of the rear axle all make up the support points that create this triangle.
 Try to keep the center of gravity within these support points to avoid tipping.
 Here are some more tips to prevent tipping your forklift:

 - Drive cautiously in slippery conditions